 speaker

 Interim Head of Investor Relations

 Thank you and good morning.
-Welcome to the fourth quarter 2024 earnings conference call for Jones by Anglosal, Inc. Earlier this morning, we issued our earnings release along with this slide presentation and excel file intended to supplement our prepared remarks.
+Welcome to the fourth quarter 2024 earnings conference call for Jones Bank LaSalle Incorporated.
+Earlier this morning, we issued our earnings release along with a slide presentation and Excel file intended to supplement our prepared remarks.
 These materials are available on the investor relations section of our website.
-Please visit .jll.com.
-During the call, as well as in our slide presentation and supplemental excel file, we reference certain non-GAAP financial measures which we believe provide useful information for investors.
-We include reconciliations of non-GAAP financial measures to GAAP in our earnings release and presentation.
-We also reference resilient and transactional revenues which we define in the footnotes of our earnings release.
+Please visit ir.jll.com.
+During the call, as well as in our slide presentation and supplemental Excel file, we reference certain non-GAAP financial measures, which we believe provide useful information for investors.
+We include reconciliations of non-GAAP financial measures to GAAP in our earnings release and slide presentation.
+We also reference resilient and transactional revenues, which we define in the footnotes of our earnings release.
 As a reminder, today's call is being webcast live and recorded.
 A transcript and recording of this conference call will be posted to our website.
 Any statements made about future results and performance, plans, expectations, and objectives are forward-looking statements.
-Actual results and performance may differ from those forward-looking statements as of today.
+Actual results and performance may differ from those forward-looking statements as a result of factors discussed in our annual report on Form 10-K and in other reports filed with the SEC.
 The company disclaims any undertaking to publicly update or revise any forward-looking statements.
 Finally, a reminder that percentage variances are against the prior year period in local currency, unless otherwise noted.
-I will now turn the call over to Christian Ulbricht, our president and chief executive officer, for opening
+I will now turn the call over to Christian Ulbricht, our President and Chief Executive Officer, for opening remarks.

+speaker